 Scholarships: more to follow soon

 Accommodation: check the links of Forgotten Land web site or Arambol Community Facebook page for advice or suggestions

-More Information: – email me if you are interested and would like to know more about the workshop
+Registration and payment: more to follow soon – email me if you are interested and would like to know when registration is open.